MikeHopley/ftl-ships-strategy/index.md

 You can eventually run both weapons together, but it’s still weak for a 6-power weapons setup.
 Ideally get fast shield-breakers and hacking, which turn the Heavy Laser 2 into a room-wrecking monster.
 Hacking evasion can be strong here, to guarantee landing both Heavy Laser shots in the weapons room, for 4 system damage and a high chance of fires or breaches.

-Don't rush to sell the Hermes, unless it lets you buy something important.
+Don’t rush to sell the Hermes, unless it lets you buy something important.
 Remember it can be used to distract defence drones for hacking.
 On phase 2, however, you might sacrifice your first hacking drone to slip the Hermes through instead, doing 3 damage to drones and letting your *next* hacking drone get through while opening up the Flagship to more Hermes missiles.
 Note there is a 20% chance that the Hermes will miss.

 When calculating weapon timings, remember you have an Automated Reloader.
 This multiplies your charge time by 1/1.1, so with untrained crew the Hermes takes 11.5 seconds and the Heavy Laser 2 takes 10.6 seconds.
 Keep the Reloader if possible, but sell it for anything important.
 The Reloader also affects your Artillery Beam.

-With the slow weapons, it's important to use your Artillery Beam tactically.
+With the slow weapons, it’s important to use your Artillery Beam tactically.
 Enemies may start running away when your weapons or Artillery hits them, so try to have the other damage source ready to fire immediately afterwards.
 Manage the power on your Artillery Beam so that it fires at a good time.

 You start with medbay-2, so some "always skip" events are actually safe!
 You can take ["dilapidated station"](https://ftl.fandom.com/wiki/Damaged_Space_Station) and ["no response to your hails"](https://ftl.fandom.com/wiki/Small_research_station_with_no_response).
 Giant alien spiders are still no joke.